-So you take a antihistamine – yes it takes the edge off, but really, it does not change much at all.
+So you take an antihistamine – yes it takes the edge off, but really, it does not change much at all.

-So that you can manage your hayfever better – work out what it is that is actually setting you off?
-Hubby has a love hate relationship with our Plane tree – he loves the way it looks – but for two – four months every year it gives him severe asthma attacks at 2 am in the morning.
+To manage your hayfever better – work out what in actual fact it is that is setting you off?
+Hubby has a love-hate relationship with our Planetree – he loves the way it looks – but for two-four months every year it would give him severe asthma attacks at 2 am in the morning.

 This was till we put him on the following hayfever management plan……

 I would love to say that he does not take antihistamines, but he does, but not every day now – only when it is really windy, or he is outdoors gardening all day.
 We had to try every brand to find out which suited him best – there is no one tablet fits all I have found out – every single person reacts to different antihistamines differently.

 I am not a fan of antihistamines as they suppress the problem and do not cure the ailment.
 The following will work well for anyone who takes care of themselves, right to the point they need not take an antihistamine any longer!